Google business profile optimization: how to do it in 2024 [13 ranking steps]

-Any local business needs to at least be visible on Google Search and Google Maps, if not rank high in the search results.
-As of January 2023, Google received a market share of more than 90 percent when compared with other search engines.
+Any local business needs to at least be visible on Google Search and Google Maps, if not rank highly in the search results.
+As of January 2023, Google had a market share of more than 90 percent when compared with other search engines.

 Many business owners are already doing their best to be visible online, particularly in Google Search and Google Maps.
-In fact, many businesses already created and started optimizing their websites using different Local SEO strategies.
+In fact, many businesses have already created and started optimizing their websites using different local SEO strategies.

 However, there is another important area that does not receive that much attention but also needs optimization.
 And that is your Google Business (GMB/GBP) listing.

 The Google My Business listing is a powerful local listing that lets people know what your business is all about.
 The business app is no longer available, and online-only businesses with a validated listing are eligible to edit their profile directly from Google Search.

 If properly optimized, it helps customers easily and quickly find your business or learn about it from the local search results.
 The best part about the Google My Business listing is that it’s free.